 - Hospice chaplain for spiritual care and support

-- Hospice volunteers offer companionship
+- Hospice volunteers for companionship and support

 Hospice and palliative care both offer relief from the pain and symptoms of COPD.
 Both can address the mental, social and spiritual needs of a patient.
 In fact, hospice is a type of palliative care during the final stage of life.